udbhav-shrinet/udbhav-shrinet/README.md

 **`Digital Craftsman (Student/Developer/Designer/Researcher)`**

-I'm a dedicated student and creative coder with a penchant for crafting innovative solutions in the digital realm.
+I'm a student and creative coder with a penchant for crafting innovative solutions in the digital realm.
 Through my internships in data science, I've honed my skills in building projects from scratch that address real-world challenges head-on.
 Whether I'm designing intuitive interfaces or diving deep into data analysis, I thrive on bringing ideas to life with code.
 Beyond coding, I express my creativity through writing on Medium and collaborate closely with a human rights NGO, lending my expertise to enhance their web presence and social media impact.

 ### 🧰 Languages and Tools